wazo-platform/wazo-doc/source/system/wazo-dird-phoned.rst

-.. _xivo-dird-phoned:
+.. _wazo-dird-phoned:

 ================
-xivo-dird-phoned
+wazo-dird-phoned
 ================

-xivo-dird-phoned is an interface to use directory service with phone.
+wazo-dird-phoned is an interface to use directory service with phone.
 It offers a simple REST interface to authenticate a phone and search result from :ref:`wazo-dird`.

 Usage
 =====

-xivo-dird-phoned is used through HTTP requests, using HTTP and HTTPS.
+wazo-dird-phoned is used through HTTP requests, using HTTP and HTTPS.
 Its default port is 9498 and 9499.
 As a user, the common operation is to search through directory from a phone.
 The phone need to send 2 informations: